alihinnawe/alihinnawe/README.md

 ## Contact

-Feel free to reach out to me via email at ali.hinnawe@gmx.de I'm always open to new opportunities and collaborations.
+Feel free to reach out to me via [email](mailto:ali.hinnawe@gmx.de) I'm always open to new opportunities and collaborations.

 Thank you for visiting my portfolio!